-In light of the recent referendum result for the UK to leave the European Union, Raise the Bar co-founder, Steve Smith, shares with us his thoughts on how we can all start controlling our controllables in the face of increasing uncertainty and change:
+In light of the recent referendum result for the UK to leave the European Union, Raise the Bar Director and co-founder, Steve Smith, shares with us his thoughts on how we can all start controlling our controllables in the face of increasing uncertainty and change:

 So the world has gone crazy again and unfortunately it’s now out of our hands – Or is it?